Is the idea of reaching ‘rock bottom’ before seeking help for addiction outdated?

 “I had a moment of clarity.
 It was like an out of body experience.
 I was watching myself tearing apart the house, kids crying, ex-wife screaming at me; I suddenly realized that my life as an alcoholic and drug addict could not, should not, and would not be viable.
 I didn’t get sober all at once, but after that, sobriety and recovery became the goal.
 There was no going back after a moment like that.” – Austin Brown

-“Standing in an anti-suicide smock in the basement jail cell in Williston, North Dakota I finally realized that my story was finished.
+“Standing in an anti-suicide smock in the basement jail cell in Williston, North Dakota, I finally realized that my story was finished.
 I was done.
-Surprisingly, I wasn’t.
+Surprisingly, it turned out that I wasn’t.
 My story continued, but it was wholly transformed.” – Daniel Maurer

 “It wasn’t my apartment getting raided or spending my 21st birthday in rehab that made me realize I needed to change.
-I’m not sure any consequences were ever enough to stop me.
-At the end I was in a maintenance opiate habit, dull as rocks but all-consuming, continuously avoiding withdrawal, but never getting high.
+I’m not sure any consequences would ever have been enough to stop me.
+At the end I was in a maintenance opiate habit, dull as rocks but all-consuming … continuously avoiding withdrawal, but never getting high.
 It didn’t work for me.
 It was the clearest sign I’d ever had that I was an addict, through and through, and that drinking and drugs never worked for me.” – Kali Lux

 And mine?
-Well, I was sitting on my apartment floor—covered in blood, bruises and surrounded by the chaos of my latest 14-bottle wine binge—I was faced with the prospect of dying, or getting help.
-Even though I felt numb to any kind of emotion or reality, there was this moment which I can only describe as grace: peace washed over me and I was guided to get help.
-The steps were laid out before me and it all miraculously fell into place.
+Well, I was sitting on my apartment floor—covered in blood and bruises and surrounded by the chaos of my latest 14-bottle wine binge.
+I was faced with the prospect of either dying or getting help.
+Even though I felt numb to any kind of emotion or reality, there was this moment that I can only describe as grace: peace washed over me and I was guided to get help.
+The steps forward were laid out before me and it all miraculously fell into place.
 Perhaps I was just finally ready.
 The scales finally tipped from self-harm toward self-love.
 I didn’t want to die.
-Where I wasn’t able to stop drinking countless times, suddenly I stopped on 26 March 2012.
+Where I wasn’t able to stop drinking countless times before, suddenly I could.
+I stopped on 26 March 2012.
 And I haven’t had a drink since.
-Today I live a life un-anaesthetized.
+Today I live a life un-anesthetized.

-Whatever your entry point, what we show you is that recovery—and a vibrant and fulfilling life—is entirely possible.
-And you don’t need to get to the extreme end of the spectrum to get help—just try now, it’s worth it.
+Whatever your entry point, we want to show you that recovery—and a vibrant and fulfilling life—is entirely possible.
+You don’t need to wait until you get to the extreme end of the spectrum to get help.
+Just try now, it’s worth it.